rioslazo6/startup/README.md

 - **Restrict functionality:** Done -- navigation items are hidden until user is properly authenticated.

 ## WebSocket Deliverable
-For this deliverable, I used WebSockets so to send and receive messages when other users started, won, or lost battles.
+For this deliverable, I used WebSockets to send and receive messages when other users started, won, or lost battles.
 - **Backend listens for WebSocket connection:** Done -- the backend is setup to manage connections and listen for messages.
 - **Frontend makes WebSocket connection:** Done -- the battle page creates a WebSocket connection when it loads.
 - **Data is sent over WebSocket connection:** Done -- messages are sent when the game connects or disconnects, and when a user starts a battle, wins, or loses.
 - **WebSocket data is displayed:** Done -- the battle page displays the received WebSocket messages near the top of the page.

+## React Deliverable
+For this deliverable, I refactored the application to use the React framework to handle the rendering of its elements.
+- **Bundled using Vite:** Done.
+- **Multiple functional react components:** Done -- created separate React components for Login, Select (including a Pokémon Card subcomponent), Battle, and Leaderboard, all fully functional.
+- **React router:** Done -- the React router was setup to navigate between Login, Select, Battle and Leaderboard.
+- **React hooks:** Done -- using React hooks like useState and useEffect throughout the app to help with data flow.

 ## Notes
 [Link to notes](notes.md)